turbonomic/vmt-connect/_sources/start.rst.txt

 Source Code
 ===========

-*vmt-connect* is now an official Turbonomic_ Open Source project.
+*vmt-connect* is an official Turbonomic_ Open Source project.
 The source code continues to be hosted on GitHub_.

 Individual release archives may be found `here`__.